 Get Involved In The Fight For Human Rights

-The Citizens Committee on Human Rights not only exposes human rights violations in the field of mental health, but actively works alongside individuals and groups across Australia to bring about much needed reform.
+The Citizens Commission on Human Rights not only exposes human rights violations in the field of mental health, but actively works alongside individuals and groups across Australia to bring about much needed reform.
 There are many ways you can help.

 Distribute CCHR DVDs and publications